carolcoral/demo4java/README.md

 ## How to use

 ### Redis
-* 1. If you want to use redis by single, you should impoert the "RedisConfg" only.
+* 1.If you want to use redis by single, you should impoert the "RedisConfg" only.

 ```
 @SpringBootApplication